In this article, we’re going to give you an overview of The University of NSW and the medicine courses it offers that require UCAT for admission.

 - Students are also required to complete an application through the Medicine Application Portal which can be accessed through the UNSW website.

-- Students will then be invited for an interview if they meet the criteria.
-Approximately, 450 local applicants are interviewed each year.
+- Students will then be invited for an interview based on their selection rank and UCAT overall score.
+Approximately, 500 local applicants are interviewed each year.

 Interview Criteria and structure:

 - Criteria: The interview covers a range of issues and analyses your ability to respond to different situations.

 - Structure: Students are interviewed by two individuals who could be academic staff, medical practitioners and community representatives.